leslieroca/Learning-Log/README.md

 Django has created __init__.py , admin.py , apps.py , migrations , models.py , tests.py , views.py files.
 The most important files are models.py, admin.py, and views.py.
 We’ll use models.py to define the data we want to manage in our app.

+Every time a Model is added we need to migrate the database.
+Migrate the database and check the output by entering the following commands:

+    (ll_env)learning_log$ python manage.py makemigrations learning_logs

+    Migrations for 'learning_logs':
+        learning_logs/migrations/0002_entry.py
+            - Create model Entry

+    (ll_env)learning_log$ python manage.py migrate

+    Operations to perform:
+        --snip--
+        Applying learning_logs.0002_entry...
+OK

+A new migration called 0002_entry.py is generated, which tells Django how to modify the database to store information related to the model Entry.